Turquoise = Victory

-The finest turquoise in Persia, now Iran, comes from the Nishapur area in the northwest of the country.
+The finest turquoise in Persia, now Iran, comes from the Nishapur area in the northeast of the country.
 Although the earliest discovery of turquoise in Persia dates to probably the 12th century, the peak of production occurred between 1370-1722 during the Timurid and Safavid dynasties.
 For an excellent history of Persian turquoise read Sky Blue Stone by Arash Khazeni (UC Press, 2014).

 Persian classic.
 Photo Mike Ryan II.

 The Shah controlled the turquoise mines and had first choice of the finest stones.
 The Persian word for turquoise, furuza, is similar to the word for victory, piruzi.
 The stone was considered to possess special qualities that would bring victory in battle and the Shah would put high grade turquoise onto the armor and weapons of his soldiers.